sqali/Github-Aggregator/README.md

 - [x] Mask the sensitive info (passwords, token keys) present in the files using environmental variables

+## Testing

+- [ ] Test the Flask application using unittest or pytest

 ## Challenges Faced

 * Latency issues when querying data from the MySQL database